forestgrape/coronavirus/2_biological/coronavirus_evolution.md

 > in raw work and incomplete

 #### Immune Evasion Drive
-* *Exposure:* Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to mutate.
+* *Exposure:* Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to mutate:
-  * The N terminal part of the spike protein mutates frequently.
-By such mutations coronaviruses can evade neutralizing antibodies (described on the page [Immune Evasion](./../4_immunological/immune_evasion.md)).
+  * *Virion Phase:* Antibodies can target the external proteins of virions.
+  * *Metabolic Phase:* Cells target proteins present via MHC 1, and possibly antibodies [to check and cite].
+Some cells take up antibodies these antibodies can bind the virions during the metabolic phase.

 * *Expression Level:* Proteins with low expression levels: The immune system learning system comes more in contact with frequent proteins and thus learns them more likely.
   * For coronaviruses (for most other viruses too) the non structural proteins have much lower expression levels than the structural proteins.
   * The share of proteins mass is as follows: 1.
 N protein, 2.
 S protein, 3.
 E Protein, 4.
 M Membrane Protein [to finish, check and cite]

 #### Functional Drive
-* *Conserved Function:* Functional units of proteins.
-The more conserved the function is, the more conserved they tend to be.
+* *Stabilizing = Conserved Functions:* Functional units of proteins with virus intrinsic functions:
-  * The replication mechanism of coronaviruses is well conserved and thus the proteins involved e.g. functional parts of the RNA-dependent RNA polymerase protein [to check and cite].
+  * The replication mechanism of coronaviruses is well conserved and thus the proteins involved e.g. functional parts of the RNA-dependent RNA polymerase protein (RdRP) [to check and cite].
-* *Adapted Function:*
+* *Mutative = Functions to Optimize:*
-  * The receptor binding
+  * The receptor binding needs to be optimized upon a species jump.
+  * The spike protein is a key determinant of the tropism, thus a tropism change is often associated with changes in the spike.
+  * Shutting down cellular immune responses needs to be adapted upon a species jump and sometimes upon tropism change if the new target cells have different intracellular immunity.
+E.g. the NSP6 protein is
+* *No Functional Drive = Functionless structures:*
+  * E.g. the N terminal part of the spike of SARS-CoV-1/2 has no known function.

 ## Observed Evolution
 * Bovine coronaviruses spread from cattle to many ungulates both domestic and wild [to cite].
 * In cell cultures coronavirus can adapt within a couple of generations.
 E.g.
   * they can adapt such that the virions tolerate high temperature (55 degrees) better [Laude](../2_biological/virion_viability.md#summary-laude).
 * SARS-CoV-2 jumps to domestic animals and adapts.

 ## References